LambdaSharp/LambdaSharpTool/Docs/ModuleFile-Parameters.md

 <dt><code>Package</code></dt>
 <dd>
 The <code>Package</code> section specifies local files with a destination S3 bucket and an optional destination key prefix.
-At build time, the λ# tool creates a package of the local files and automatically copies them to the destination S3 bucket during deployment.
+At build time, the λ# CLI creates a package of the local files and automatically copies them to the destination S3 bucket during deployment.

 <i>Required</i>: No. At most one <code>Value</code>, <code>Values</code>, <code>Secret</code>, <code>Import</code>, or <code>Package</code> can be specified at a time.